winstonmi/biography/README.md

-1. Mini Project 1 - Who Inspires You
+#Mini Project 1 - Who Inspires You
-​ Create a biography page for someone you find inspiring and host it on Github Pages. ​
+###Create a biography page for someone you find inspiring and host it on Github Pages. ​

 Steps.